Norman Gimbel: Early successes

 Gimbel was self-taught in music and following initial employment with music publisher David Blum, progressed to become a contract songwriter with Edwin H. Morris Music.
-He wrote the lyrics for the song "Tennessee Wig Walk" (aka "The Tennessee Wig-Walk"), composed by Larry Coleman and recorded by Bonnie Lou in 1953.
+He wrote the lyrics for the song "Tennessee Wig Walk", a.k.a.
+"The Tennessee Wig-Walk", composed by Larry Coleman and recorded by Bonnie Lou in 1953.
 Small successes and moderate fame came as a result of lively novelty songs "Ricochet", which was popularized in a 1953 recording by Teresa Brewer from which was developed the 1954 Judy Canova film Ricochet Romance, and "A Whale of a Tale", sung by Kirk Douglas in another 1954 production, Disney's 20,000 Leagues Under the Sea.
 Greater success was earned with Dean Martin's recording of "Sway", for which Gimbel wrote English lyrics for the song, which was originally in Spanish.
-It reached #6 on the UK Singles Chart, followed by his first big success, Andy Williams' rendition of "Canadian Sunset", which scored a #1 in 1956.
+It reached #6 on the UK singles chart, followed by his first big success, Andy Williams' rendition of "Canadian Sunset", which scored a #1 in 1956.